NHLH all set to digitalise documentation of archaeological artefacts

 -

-NHLH all set to digitalise documentation of archaeological artefactsJanuary 30, 2017Print : Islamabad
+NHLH all set to digitalise documentation of archaeological artefactsJanuary 30, 2017Print : National

 According to the official source this project titled ‘Establishment of digitalisation centre for documentation of the artefacts and archival material at Department of Archaeology and Museums was approved in the budget of fiscal year 2016-17.
 The project costing to Rs2.929 million has been approved from Departmental Development Working Party (DDWP).